School of Education and Childhood Studies

 Following the support you have been given and the completion of the career transition the FE provider would then interview and select the candidate they deem most appropriate for the post from those that have applied.

 Once successful at interview, you will be offered paid employment (usually full time or 0.8 full time equivalent).
 Alongside this employment you will also be enrolled on a teacher training programme which, upon completion, will result in a university awarded teaching qualification.
-You will also be provided with a mentor via a programme organised by the University of Brighton in collaboration with the Gatsby Foundation.
+Trainees with SET specialism will also be provided with a specialist mentor from the University of Brighton in collaboration with the Gatsby Charitable Foundation.

 The step by step process is: